 Dickinson College encourages and supports a wide range of student volunteer activities in the community, coordinated by Office of Religious Life and Community Service.
 These are extra-curricular activities that students choose to engage in, whether individually or through student organizations.
 If your organization has volunteer opportunities, please contact this office directly.

 By contrast, Service-Learning is academically-driven.
 A faculty member works with a community partner to identify service or research opportunities that would benefit the local organization and connect directly to the course curriculum.
 In order to assure the integration of the community-based experience with the academic work, careful planning is critical.
 Planning is necessary to create the desired reciprocity and mutual benefit.
-For more information about creating a partnership with a faculty member for a service-learning project, please contact Shalom Staub.
+For more information about creating a partnership with a faculty member for a service-learning project or to collaborate with our faculty and students about research questions that would make a difference in your work, please contact Shalom Staub.
+Follow this link to understand more about how to start thinking about a community-based research partnership.

 Follow this link for specific examples of service-learning partnerships with community organizations.